FAQ's

 - What is your success rate?

 There will always be a percentage of cases where the debt is disputed, the debtor has absconded or the debtor is insolvent.
-In our

 - Is using a collection agency expensive?